ByoundG/token-contracts/docs/ControllableToken.md

 # ControllableToken

 ### ControllableToken contract - an ownable, standard token, that queries a token controller to check whether a transfer is allowed

+- ControllableToken contract is Ownable, StandardToken, ERC20, BasicToken and ERC20 which are an OpenZeppelin contract.
+More info about those contracts is available in [OpenZeppelin documentation page](https://openzeppelin.org/api/docs/open-zeppelin.html) and contracts source code is [here](https://github.com/OpenZeppelin/zeppelin-solidity/tree/master/contracts/token/ERC20)
 - This contract does **not** have a fallback function.
 - This contract does **not** have a constructor.